First (Scots) Presbyterian Women share God’s love with local retirement community residents

 In his invocation and blessing, the Rev. Dr. Joseph S. Harvard, the church’s transitional pastor, emphasized exactly that.

 “We pause on this Valentine’s Day to celebrate the reality of God’s love,” he offered as he prayed.
 “Scripture tells us that God’s love has the power to cast out fear and bring us together.
-What an important time [this is] for us to affirm the reality of a love more powerful than hate, hostility, and fear.”
+What an important time for us to affirm the reality of a love more powerful than hate, hostility, and fear.”